 - Prep: Wash the broccoli and cut into florets.

-- Steam: Fill a medium pot with an inch of water and place the broccoli florets into a steamer insert inside the pot.
+- Steam: Fill a medium pot with an inch of water and place the broccoli florets into a steamer basket inside the pot.
 Cover, bring to a boil and steam for about 4-5 minutes or until the broccoli just turns bright green.
-If you don't have a steamer insert, add the broccoli directly to the water, cover and boil for about 5 minutes or until bright green, and then drain.
-See notes for microwave option.
+See notes.

 - Mix: Place the broccoli in a large mixing bowl, add the butter (or oil) and salt and pepper and toss to coat.